 The Debugger Tab contains three main areas:

 It's located in the top right section of the Debugger Tab and provides you with a set of debugging commands to trace the execution of the thread being debugged.
+The toolbar buttons (except for the Break on All Exceptions button) are only available during a debug session.

 The available buttons in the toolbar are the following: